What is Customer Focus?

 5. Make Information Readily Available

-Solving for customer pain points means making everything convenient for customers.
+Solving customer pain points means making everything convenient for customers.
 This includes pre-lead generation processes like when a customer discovers your business for the first time or has product queries.

 Research shows that 63% of customers research online before buying a product.
 This is why having a simple, straightforward, and easy-to-navigate website can give you a competitive advantage in the market.